Chinese trade negotiators suddenly canceled a visit to meet U.S. farmers after they wrapped up trade talks in Washington this week.Marketsread more

 H.R.
 McMaster: The national security adviser was replaced in March by John Bolton.

 Rex Tillerson: The secretary of state was fired by Trump in March after long-standing tension between them.

 Gary Cohn: The National Economic Council director and former Goldman Sachs president said in March he would resign and Trump named Larry Kudlow to replace him.

 Hope Hicks: The White House communications director, a long-serving and trusted Trump aide, resigned on Feb.
 28.

-Rob Porter: Resigned as White House staff secretary resigned in February after accusations of domestic abuse from former wives.
+Rob Porter: The White House staff secretary resigned in February after accusations of domestic abuse from former wives.